Grief is a sacred, tender, and transformative part of the human experience.

 - Self-isolation from social contact

-- Behaving in ways that are not normal for you
+- Behaving in ways in social situations that are not normal for you